alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 We like to use [Miro](https://miro.com/login/).

 1. Log into Miro \(your instructor will give you the link for your Miro Board\)
-2. Find the sticky notes on the board.
+2. Find the sticky notes option.
-3. Find the note you wrote your name on for your coursework assignment.
-4. Write your question on your note \(you must ask a question\)
+3. Write your question on a note \(you must ask a question\)
 5. If you have more than 1 question, write each on a separate stiky note.
 To add a new note, use the toolbar on the left hand side to select a new note.

 ## Solving problems \(90 minutes\)

 Problem solving is a critical skill for programmers, including for experts.
 Often programmers spend most of their day solving problems in their code.
 Learning how to solve problems efficiently is an extremely useful skill.
 ---
 ### Breakout rooms (~5 people each)

 To help develop your problem solving skills, we'll play a [fun game](https://docs.google.com/presentation/d/1iHN8Up0gYLzX1MZztSSLltIIbuad_HcOwWTyC0u6Ybc/edit#slide=id.g4c9cfeb0ce_0_107) in small groups.
 ---

-Then later on we, will practice working as a group to help each other solve problems using Miro, Slack and Google Meet.

 ## "Algorithm Recipe" Review \(30 Minutes\)